 Mike, Kristine, and their sons, Braden and Ryan live in Marysville in south central PA.
 Along with their pup, Roxy, they enjoy the great trails of PA as often as possible, and a whole lot of Star Wars.

 Year of birth: 1976

 City/State of Birth: Eugene, OR

-Day Job: National Sale Mgr, Clif Bar and Company
+Day Job: Director of Sales, Clif Bar and Company

 This experience with breaking new ground is something that Eric believes he can bring to NICA, which in June 2010 did not have a template for operating at the national level.